SyberGrind/AWS-Active-Directory-Lab/README.md

 ⸻

-### Phase 5: Group Policy Management & Identity Administration
+### 🔹 Phase 5: Group Policy Management & Identity Administration.

 This phase focuses on centralized security policy and identity management within the Active Directory domain.
 Group Policy settings are configured and Active Directory Users and Computers is used to locate and manage domain accounts.